Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

     To resolve the space issue, see [Troubleshoot Ceph OSDs Reporting Full](../utility_storage/Troubleshoot_Ceph_OSDs_Reporting_Full.md).

 1. (`ncn-m001#`) Manually mount S3 filesystems on the master and worker nodes.
-These nodes try to mount several S3 filesystems when they are booted, but Ceph is not available yet at that time, so this workaround is required.
+These nodes try to mount several S3 filesystems when they are booted.
+Since Ceph is not available during boot time, this workaround is required.
 The `boot-images` S3 filesystem is required for CPS pods to successfully start on worker nodes.

     ```bash